openredact/openredact-app/README.md

 git clone https://github.com/openredact/openredact-app.git
 cd openredact-app

-# Start containers
+# Pull images & start containers
+docker-compose pull
 docker-compose up
 ```

-This will host the backend at port 8000 and the frontend at port 80.
+This will host the backend at port 8000 (and http://localhost/api) and the frontend at port 80.
 Once started, you can access the webapp at http://localhost/.

 ### Run the frontend using Docker